 - To reach these goals, the U.S. dairy supply chain is working together to spur new technology and incentivize science-based research and data collection while expanding practices, resources and tools to support all farmers, cooperatives and processors.

 - The Net Zero Initiative is an industry-wide effort that will help U.S. dairy farms of all geographies and sizes continue to implement new technologies and adopt economically-viable practices in feed production, cow care, energy efficiency and manure management – making progress toward GHG emissions reductions and significant improvements in water quality and quantity and farmer livelihood, from field to farmgate.

 Social Responsibility: A commitment to future generations

-- With over 98% of the U.S. milk supply represented, FARM is the first livestock animal care program in the world to be recognized by the International Organization for Standardization (IS0) Animal Welfare Management standards.
+- The first livestock animal care program to become internationally certified by meeting the International Organization for Standardization (ISO) Animal Welfare Management standard.

 Economic Profitability: A commitment to long-term viability

 - U.S. Dairy is diverse, representing more than 31,000 farms, 9 million cows and 6 million hectares which generated 2.1 million MT (milk solids equivalent) worth $6.6 billion USD of exports in 2020.

 - Rules-based international trade makes food systems more resilient and better able to withstand increasing climatic pressures and unexpected crises by diversifying the food and agriculture supply chain.
 This has a positive ripple effect that encourages job creation both locally and internationally for each part of the global supply chain.